 As legislation is introduced across the country banning child marriage, UNICEF mobilizes grassroots efforts to support the bill.
 Right now, elected officials in Pennsylvania are reviewing legislation that would make Pennsylvania the third state in the country to ban child marriages, with no exceptions.

-Pennsylvania may become the third state in the country to ban child marriage
+Pennsylvania and Massachusetts may be next in line to ban child marriage

-UNICEF is working in Pennsylvania to advocate for Senate Bill 1219, sending letters to state senators and representatives inviting them to co-sponsor the bill, and encouraging UNICEF supporters who live in Pennsylvania to send emails voicing their support as well.
+UNICEF is working in Pennsylvania to advocate for Senate Bill 81, sending letters to state senators and representatives inviting them to co-sponsor the bill, and encouraging UNICEF supporters who live in Pennsylvania to send emails voicing their support as well.
+In Massachusetts, where there is no minimum age requirement for marriage and all a child needs to marry is a half-page petition, UNICEF is organizing support for HD.583 and SD.343, which would end child marriage with zero exceptions.

-Check the UNICEF USA Advocacy page to learn more about future legislation to end child marriage in your state.
+Check the UNICEF USA Action Center to learn more about future legislation to end child marriage in your state.

 Top photo: © UNICEF